rulecom/woorule/README.md

 2. Press _Edit_ on the new Rule.

 3. Give it a good name and fill in the rest according to your _RuleMailer_ setup.

+### Shortcode

+You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode [woorule]

+You can also customise the subscribe form with the shorcode options:
+[woorule text="This is a new title text" button="New submit button text!" success="New Success message"]

 ### Resources